Quix-iPod/dankcord-stuff/rules.md

     Don't advertise your own content here.
 This includes streams, YT channels and Discord guild invites.
 This rule may not be enforced if the content is relevant to the discussion.

 10. Drama
-    Don't bring drama from other communities here.
+    Don’t bring drama from other communities or your personal life here.
+We are not therapists; seek help through the appropriate channels IRL.”

 11. Malware
     Malware is not allowed to be uploaded in this guild.
 This includes images with malware inside of them, since they may still trigger antimalware software.